Contents

 Return values:

-DataFileExists - Tests for the existence of a file in the Data directory.
-If the file you are testing for is a plugin, this will also detect ghosted versions of the file.
+DataFileExists - Tests for the existence of one or more files, relative to the Data directory.
+If the files you are testing for are plugins, this will also detect ghosted versions of them.
+All specified files must exist for this to return True.

 DataFileExists(file_name [, ..., file_name_n])